sdegutis/immaculatalibrary.com/site/data/snippets/2021-12-15-st-augustines-conversion-shows-us-that-gods-grace-is-within-everyones-reach.md

 ---
 published: true
+title: >-
-title: St. Augustine’s conversion shows us that God’s grace is within everyone’s reach
+  St. Augustine’s conversion shows us that God’s grace is within everyone’s reach
 archiveSlug: sinnersguide00luis
 archivePage: '288'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 177
 ---

 > Another no less remarkable example is that of St. Augustine, who, in his "Confessions," tells us that when he began to think seriously of leaving the world a thousand difficulties presented themselves to his mind.